+0

+\oplus

 "Yay!
 This feels like magic!"
 Fern exclaimed.

 Fern's friend Carmen the bird walked past and admired the new creation.
 "Adding light to your art really does make it look magical," she chirped.
 Carmen, a clever programmer, thinks for a moment and asks, "Hey, do you want me to show you both how to make those lights blink?"
 Chapter 2: Code a Blink!

 "Wow, if those lights could blink, then my drawings would really come alive!" said Fern enthusiastically.
 "Can I really do that?"
 "We can control lights by writing programs, through a process called coding," said Carmen the bird.
 "Let's get started!"
 LET'S GET CODING!

-In this activity we will upload a program to the Chibi Chip to make a light blink.
-The code starts as text in your browser, which then gets translated by a compiler and finally converted into a song that we play to the Chibi Chip.
-When the Chibi Chip hears the song, it decodes the song back into instructions on how to turn your LED light on and off.
+We're going to upload a program to the Chibi Chip to make a light blink!
+We'll start by writing a program, which is a list of instructions for the Chibi Chip to follow.
+The program will then be translated into a "song" and played to the Chibi Chip through its cable.
+When the Chibi Chip hears the song, it will decode it back into instructions for turning the LED light on and off.